educational-resources-and-services/bibletags-widget/README.md

   - THEN: set user id to [uuid]@bibletags.org (with uuid stored in their localStorage)
   * Need some sanity with the fact verseId means two different things!!
 01001001 and 01001001-esv

+ATTENTION!!
+There have been changes made to bibletags-widget-script and thus a new version needs to be created/used.

   - change getCorrespondingVerseLocations and show API (original is base version when 2+ translations) and use newer versification code